Content Map Terms

-Protect your child from heat burns in the following ways:
+You can help protect your child from heat burns in the following ways.

-Be careful not to spill hot beverages when carrying or drinking them around children.
+- Be careful not to spill hot beverages when you carry or drink them around children.

 Electrical burns are caused by contact with electrical sources or by lightning.
 Electrical current passing through a person's body may injure blood vessels, nerves, and muscles.
 Also, the throat and lungs can swell rapidly and severely, making breathing hard.
 The current can also damage the heart.

-Replace electrical equipment and appliances that show signs of wear, such as having frayed or loose wires.
+- Replace electrical equipment and appliances that show signs of wear.

 Chemical burns need evaluation and treatment.
-Call your local or provincial Poison Control Centre or 911 for specific treatment for a chemical burn.
+Keep the phone number for your local Poison Control Centre on or near your phone.
+To find a centre in your area, check your telephone book or visit www.capcc.ca to search for your provincial poison control centre.
 Have the product container with you when you call.

 Burns can result from contact with a solid, powdered, or liquid chemical.
 A chemical burn may be serious because of the action of the corrosive or irritating chemicals on the skin.
 A chemical burn on the skin is often deeper and larger than it may first appear.
 Chemical fumes and vapours can also irritate or damage the body, especially the skin, lungs, and eyes.
 A swallowed chemical may be poisonous or may cause burning in the throat and esophagus.

-Help protect young children from chemical burns by keeping the following types of items completely out of reach:
+- Keep the following types of items completely out of reach.

-If your children use battery-operated toys, make sure the batteries are in protective casings that require assistance from an adult to open (such as casings secured with screws).
+If your child uses battery-operated toys, make sure the batteries are in protective casings that require assistance from an adult to open (such as casings secured with screws).